Kunwar Amar

-Kunwar Amarjeet Singh is an Indian contemporary dancer and television actor.
-He is best known for his portrayal of Reyansh Singhania in the popular dance-based youth show Dil Dosti Dance.
+Kunwar Amarjeet Singh known professionally as Kunwar Amar is an Indian actor and dancer who mainly works in Hindi television.
+Singh is best known for his portrayal of Reyansh Singhania in Dil Dosti Dance, Kabir in Naamkarann and Tapish in Anupamaa.

 Career

 Kunwar Amar began his career as a contestant on Indian dance-based reality TV show "Dance India Dance", in which he became one of the finalists.
 He then went on to portray the lead role on India's dance-based teen drama Dil Dosti Dance as Reyansh Singhania.

 He appeared as a contestant in Dare 2 Dance, a dance-and stunt-based reality show broadcast in September 2014 on Life OK.

 He also participated in the reality dance show Nach Baliye 5 with Charlie Chauhan.

 He has done episodes for Zing (TV channel)'s Pyaar Tune Kya Kiya (TV series) and Bindass's Yeh Hai Aashiqui.

-He also acted in popular TV show Naamkaran as Aladdin aka Kabir in 2016.
+He also acted in popular TV show Naamkaran as Aladdin in 2016.

+Since November 2023 he is portraying the role of a dancer Tapesh opposite Nishi Saxena in StarPlus's Anupamaa.